yjs/y-redis/README.md

 docker run -p 9000:9000 -p 9001:9001 quay.io/minio/minio server /data --console-address \":9001\"
 # or `npm run minio`
 ```

+This is just a dev setup.
+Have a look at the minio documentation if you want to
+run it in production.

 #### Clone demo